vetchium/vetchium/README.md

 # The above command will:
 # 1. Install all required tools (Go, Node.js, kubectl, tilt, etc.)
-# 2. Generate typespec libraries (make lib)
+# 2. Install dependencies and generate typespec libraries
 # 3. Start Kubernetes and database services
-# 4. Start both frontend applications (harrypotter and ronweasly)
+# 4. Install dependencies and start both frontend applications
 # 5. Show the status of all services

 # Available commands in the nix shell: